Deaod/VoteSys/README.md

 Adds or removes all maps in another map list from the map list.

 ## Build
-In order to build this mutator, you need to be using UT99 v469c.
+In order to build this mutator, you need to be using UT99 v469c or later.

 1. Go to the installation directory of UT99 in a command shell
 2. Use `git clone https://github.com/Deaod/VoteSys` to clone the repo